oracle-quickstart/oci-arch-tomcat-mds/java/README.md

-# Run Apache Tomcat with MySQL on Arm
+# Run Apache Tomcat with MySQL on OCI

 This example shows how to run a simple Java web app on Apache Tomcat using MySQL.
-Both Tomcat and the MySQL instance are running on Arm-based compute instances from Oracle Cloud Infrastructure.
+Both Tomcat and the MySQL instance are running on compute instances from Oracle Cloud Infrastructure.

 ### Prerequisites

-To run this example, you need to have  an Oracle Cloud Infrastructure A1 compute instance that you can [access by using SSH](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#one).
+To run this example, you need to have an Oracle Cloud Infrastructure compute instance that you can [access by using SSH](https://docs.oracle.com/en-us/iaas/Content/Compute/Tasks/managingkeypairs.htm#one).
 Also, [allow traffic](https://docs.oracle.com/en-us/iaas/Content/Network/Concepts/securitylists.htm#working) on port 8080.

 ## How to run this example

-To run this application, first prepare an A1 instance with a few required packages, such as container tools and `git`.
+To run this application, first prepare a compute instance with a few required packages, such as container tools and `git`.
 Then, clone the repository and build the application by using the included Maven `pom.xml`.
 Lastly, start the MySQL and Tomcat docker containers by using the container tools.

 ### Install container tools